-Equity Distribution Agreement
+Goldman Equity Distribution Agreement

-In June 2020, the Company entered into the Equity Distribution Agreement with Goldman to sell shares of the Company's common stock, from time to time, having an aggregate offering price of up to \$100.0 million.
-The issuance and sale of shares of common stock by the Company pursuant to the Equity Distribution Agreement is deemed an "at-the-market" offering under the Securities Act of 1933, as amended, or the Securities Act.
-Goldman is entitled to compensation for its services equal to up to 3.0% of the gross offering proceeds of all shares of the Company's common stock sold through it as a sales agent pursuant to the Equity Distribution Agreement.
-As of June 30, 2021, the Company had received no proceeds from the sale of shares of common stock pursuant to the Equity Distribution Agreement.
+In June 2020, the Company entered into the Goldman Equity Distribution Agreement to sell shares of the Company's common stock, from time to time, having an aggregate offering price of up to \$100.0 million.
+The issuance and sale of shares of common stock by the Company pursuant to the Goldman Equity Distribution Agreement is deemed an "at-the-market" offering under the Securities Act of 1933, as amended, or the Securities Act.
+Goldman is entitled to compensation for its services equal to up to 3.0% of the gross offering proceeds of all shares of the Company's common stock sold through it as a sales agent pursuant to the Goldman Equity Distribution Agreement.
+The Goldman Equity Distribution Agreement was terminated as of January 24, 2022.